containerd/containerd/docs/historical/design/architecture.md

 ## Modules

-In addition to the subsystems, we have several components that may cross subsystem boundaries, referenced to as components.
+In addition to the subsystems, we have several components that may cross subsystem boundaries, referenced to as modules.
 We have the following
-components:
+modules:

 - __*Executor*__: The executor implements the actual container runtime.
 - __*Supervisor*__: The supervisor monitors and reports container state.